How To Transmit Wireless Video To Your Church Projection System

-Recently we had a bulb go out in our antiquated video projector.
+Recently we had a bulb go out in our old video projector.
 I looked online for a replacement bulb and was shocked that it was going to cost us hundreds of dollars.

 That’s right!
 Over $400.00 for a light bulb!

-That is when I started doing research on church projection systems.
+That is when I started researching church projection systems for a small church.
 What I found out is that we could upgrade our projection system for a little over what I was going to have to pay for the light bulb for our old projector.